We've finally reached our first beta. Please ensure you are using our DNS server.

 Monitoring

-Town OS includes built-in monitoring with Grafana and Prometheus dashboards for tracking system metrics, service health, and resource usage over time.
+Town OS includes built-in monitoring with Prometheus and Node Exporter for tracking system metrics, service health, and resource usage over time.
+A lightweight built-in dashboard is the default, with an optional Grafana upgrade available.

 Monitoring dashboards